SpaceEEC/yamdbf-league/README.md

 > Note: This plugin's build method is being exported as `League`, and `default`.

 # Command
-Currently just one command, maybe I'll add more later.
+Currently just one command, maybe I'll add more later on.

 `<prefix>league [Region] <Summoner> [Page | Champion]`
+> Aliased with `lol`

 For example: `<prefix>league euw test 2`